s-will/rikin/README.md

 # RIkin

-Rikin implements tools for the fast computation of detailed RNA-RNA interaction kinetics in a detailed RNAup/Intarna-inspired interaction model.
+Rikin implements tools for the fast computation of RNA-RNA interaction kinetics in a detailed RNAup/Intarna-inspired interaction model.

 It features accurate modeling of RNA structures and interaction complexes based on their secondary structure and the full Turner nearest neighbor energy model.

 ## Example